rafalcode/pollsa/README.md

 Anyhow speed on to APIview, which is the nice web view of the api.
 Actually we jump the views.py, now using apiviews which makes sense, this is an api site.

+OK, generics was brought in I could post with http POST http://rxapi.plusvital.com:8000/polls/  < liverpool.json

+And also the web interface has options now and you can use the api web to input your own questions.